syl20bnr/spacemacs-elpa-mirror/stable-melpa/easy-kill-extras-readme.txt

   ;; `easy-mark-to-char' or `easy-mark-up-to-char' could be a good ;; replacement for `zap-to-char'.
   (global-set-key [remap zap-to-char] 'easy-mark-to-char)

-  ;; `delete-region' is automatically remapped, but you'll want to ;; have these if you are in love with `delete-selection-mode'.
-  (define-key easy-kill-base-map (kbd "C-d") 'easy-kill-delete-region) (define-key easy-kill-base-map (kbd "DEL") 'easy-kill-delete-region)

   ;; Add the following tuples to `easy-kill-alist', preferrably by ;; using `customize-variable'.